 - Production: Marketplace for human narrators, or bring your own files

-- Minimum requirements: Meets ACX audio standards (192kbps MP3, specific RMS/peak levels)
+- Audio standards: Comparable to ACX (192kbps MP3, specific RMS/peak levels)

-Findaway is the closest thing to a drop-in ACX replacement for distribution.
-The 80% royalty with no exclusivity makes the economics significantly better on a per-sale basis, and the reach across 40+ retailers means your audiobook isn't trapped on a single platform.
+INaudio is the closest thing to a drop-in ACX replacement for distribution.
+AI-narrated titles are accepted at the distributor level with disclosure, the 80% royalty with no exclusivity makes the per-sale economics significantly better than ACX's 25–40% royalty, and the breadth of the network means your audiobook is not trapped on a single platform.
+Each retailer in the network applies its own content policies and may treat AI titles differently — confirm current AI-narration acceptance per retailer before publication.

 Authors Republic

 Authors Republic focuses on wide distribution with a catalog-friendly approach.
-They distribute to major retailers including Apple Books, Audible (via partnership), Google Play, Spotify, Kobo, and library systems.
+They distribute non-exclusively to most major audiobook retailers, including Apple Books, Google Play, Spotify, Kobo, library systems, and Audible.

 Key details: